purplecho/purplecho.github.io/hi-rq.md

 Edited by PurpleCho.
 Transcript of the audio below if needed.

-The following people, among others, contributed to this audio:
+The following people contributed to this audio:
 - Cole
 - Kas/steamingcup
 - alex